 Rosa Parks’ estate is a great example why individuals need to have good estate planning documents.
 No one wants to assume that their heirs will challenge their will but unfortunately this happens all too often.
 However, with good documents these challenges are less likely and very often completely avoided.

-To have your estate planning documents reviewed or to create new estate planning documents, call Julia Burt Law to schedule a complimentary 15 minute consultation.
+To have your estate planning documents reviewed or to create new estate planning documents, call Burt + Clerc to schedule a complimentary 15 minute consultation.